ComplicatedPhenomenon/IPython_training/README.md

     are not sort of after the fact making sort decisions about "well, should we open this or not",they just said "we are doing it for everything".

+**Create Virtual Environment for every project**

+For Example, In this repo., we installed several packages with a definite version along the way.
+Abou which version of software and package will you use.
+If it concerns more than one version, then you need to create Virtual Environment for every project.